cozy/cozy.github.io/src/tutorials/client-side-konnector/installation.md

 ⚠️ _You may have to restart the Twake App for the flag to be updated_

 If you want to test your konnector having the "user experience" (no visible webview during execution) just set the value of the flag to `false` .

+### Troubleshooting common issues

+##### Cozy Application logs

+To troubleshoot some issues you may have, you can check the logs into the terminal tab where Metro is running (the one where you used the `yarn start` command).

+##### Chrome/Chromium inspector

+To access both of the webviews, you will need to use the chrome inspector and open the wanted webview.
+It will usually be the `worker`'s webview but know you can access the `pilot`'s from here too.
+Both are accessible from `chrome://inspect/#devices`.